rfo909/RForth/README.md

 When one word calls another, we push the return address here, but in addition, it also contains local variables.
 It can be managed manually, but rarely will be.

-The third major stack, is a system stack, called *frame stack*.
+The third stack, is a system stack, called *frame stack*.
 It keeps track of how many local variables have been added to the call stack, for each word invocation.
 There exist no primitives in Forth to interact with it.
+This means we don't need to pop values off the call stack; it is taken care of when returning.
+It is managed by C code.

 The fourth stack, which is considered internal, is a compile stack.
 It is used to implement control structures, such as IF THEN and BEGIN AGAIN?
+It is managed inside ACode.txt

 First use
 ---------